Ask yourself if you want more than what is good for you, more than you can comfortably deal with.

 2. Non-stupid follower

-You have freedom to defend yourself - You get the point.
-The accusing finger had better be removed, and let others too aim at good health over and above being a "sick sheep" (groupist guy, such a follower).
-Those are parts of his outlooks - you may make a sensible selection or concoction of those that enpower you best, and stand firm.
+You should have freedom and other things it takes to defend yourself.
+Help others to aim for good health over and above being a "sick sheep."
+Those are parts of gospel teachings of Jesus - you may make a sensible selection and stand firm.

 Sometimes we could help ourselves all right by penetrating beneath the surface of things, facade and decor.
 At any rate, congratulations if you maintain you are a devotee of a good guru or good Buddhism.
 In so doing you cannot have broken the high reborn Christian's deal.
 Basta.